dkaip/CSharpSECSTools/DocFx/utilities/SECSSpy.md

 # SECSSpy

-This utility program is used to log the SECS message traffic between two endpoints of a &quot;SECS connection&quot; to a file.
+This utility program is used to log the SECS message traffic between two endpoints of a &quot;SECS connection&quot; to a terminal  or a file.

 The output format of the resulting log file may be configured to be either [SECS Message Language(SML)](https://www.peergroup.com/resources/secs-message-language/) or [XML(Extensible Markup Language)](https://www.w3.org/standards/xml/core).
 When the output format is selected there are a number of customization options that may be applied depending on the output format selected.
 Refer to the [SML Output](#smloutput) or [XML Output](#xmloutput) sections of this document for more information on these options.